 Listed below is the route we followed.
 The timings are approximate and with the introduction of 24 hour licensing they could possibly be relaxed, although we found most pubs were still closing between 11pm and midnight.
 Realistically the faster you get through the first 15 or so pubs the better off you'll be later on in the day when people start to flag and general inebriation slows things down :-)

-You will definitely need a pocket London A-Z, a Day Tube/bus pass covering zones 1, 2 and comfortable shoes - there's a lot of walking involved!
+You will definitely need a pocket London A-Z (Hahaha!
+Make that a smart phone or even a pub crawl app!), a Day Tube/bus pass covering zones 1, 2 and comfortable shoes - there's a lot of walking involved!

 Sadly this pub was shut at 11am.
 A bad start to the day and with no other pubs insight we got a can of Tyskie lager from the off license next door and drank it from inside a black plastic bag like vagrants.
 Other Monopoly pub crawlers we met later in the day said the pub was open when they got there at 11:30am.

 Take the 42 bus to Tower Hill and the next pub.